 It is important to read and understand this Notice before signing the Acknowledgement Form.

-If you have any questions about this Notice or would like further information concerning your privacy rights, please contact the staff member working with you, his/her supervisor, or this Agency’s Privacy Officer.
+If you have any questions about this Notice or would like further information concerning your privacy rights, please contact your provider, their supervisor, or this Agency’s Privacy Officer.

-We are also required by law to provide you with this Notice of our legal duties and privacy practices with respect to your PHI and to abide by the terms of the Notice that is currently in effect.
+We are also required by law to provide you with this Notice of our legal duties and privacy practices with respect to your PHI, and to abide by the terms of the Notice currently in effect.
 However, we may change our notice at any time.
 The new revised Notice will apply to all of your PHI maintained by us.
 You will not automatically receive a revised Notice.
-If you would like to receive a copy of any revised Notice, you should access our web site at http://www.childandfamilyagency.org, contact Child and Family Agency, or ask for a copy at your next appointment.
+If you would like to receive a copy of any revised Notice, you should access our website at http://www.childandfamilyagency.org, contact Child and Family Agency of Southeastern Connecticut, Inc. (CFA), or ask for a copy at your next appointment.

 - How We May Use or Disclose Your Protected Health Information

 - For Payment – so that we can bill and receive payment for the treatment and related services you receive.
-We may disclose your health information to your payment source, including insurance or managed care company, Medicare, Medicaid, or another third party payor.
-For example, we may need to give your health plan information to confirm your coverage, to request prior authorization for a proposed treatment, or to document the treatment you received so your health plan will reimburse us.
+We may disclose your health information to your payment source, including insurance or managed care company, Medicare, Medicaid, or another third-party payor.
+For example, we may need to provide your health plan information to confirm your coverage, to request prior authorization for a proposed treatment, or to document the treatment you received so your health plan will reimburse us.

-- For Health Care Operations –as necessary for operations of Child and Family Agency, such as quality assurance and improvement activities, reviewing the competence and qualifications of health care professionals, medical review, legal services, and auditing functions, and general administrative activities of CFA.
+- For Health Care Operations – as necessary for operations of CFA, such as quality assurance and improvement activities, reviewing the competence and qualifications of health care professionals, medical review, legal services, and auditing functions, and general administrative activities of CFA.
 For example, we may use your health care information to work to improve the quality of the services we provide.

-- Appointment Reminders – unless otherwise instructed, to remind you that you of an appointment.
+- Appointment Reminders – unless otherwise instructed, to remind you that you have an appointment.

 - Judicial and Administrative Proceedings – If you are involved in a lawsuit or a dispute, we may disclose your PHI in response to your authorization or a court or administrative order.
-We may also disclose your PHI in response to a subpoena, discovery request, or other lawful process if such disclosure is permitted by law.
+We may also disclose your PHI in response to a subpoena, discovery request, or other lawful process, as permitted by law.